datascience65a-glitch/bpd-overtime-analysis/README.md

 - ML_Model_DS_Project.ipynb explains the models part of the project.
 This code uses cleaned_police_overtime_data.csv.
 - Classification_model.ipynb explains the classification part to predict the high overtime earners and low overtime earners.This code uses cleaned_police_overtime_data.csv.
 - Boston_Police_Overtime_test.ipynb creates the cleaned dataset of Employee Earnings Data (2023) which is Cleaned_data_test.
-- ML_Model_DS_test.ipynb this code tests the Cleaned_data_test dataset using the Random Forest Regressor and Xgboost models.
+- ML_Model_DS_test.ipynb this code tests the Cleaned_data_test dataset using the Random Forest Regressor and Xgboost models.xgb_model.json was created and saved.

+# Data_Science Folder:
+- This folder contains the complete codebase for the Boston Police Department (BPD) Budget & Payroll Analysis website.
+It includes the dashboard components, machine learning model scripts, and the main application file app2.py, which runs both the frontend and backend of the project.
+The file xgb_model.json contains the trained XGBoost model integrated into the system for overtime cost prediction.

 ## Goals achieved:
 - Shifts in funding across departments.